marteinn/wagtail-text-analysis/docs/getting-started.md

     ```

-## Connect your Wagtail page with wagtail-text-analysis with autogenerate key phrases
+## Connect your Wagtail page with wagtail-text-analysis and let it autogenerate key phrases

 - Import `wagtailtextanalysis.text_analysis.TextAnalysis` and extend your page with it